Here is a weekend weather update from the National Weather Service and the Decatur County Emergency Management:

 Although the chance for freezing rain and snow are minimal, the cold temperatures and low wind chill should be monitored.
 Governor Nathan Deal has issued a state of emergency for north Georgia counties as parts of the state could see as much as 3″ of snow over the weekend.

-The National Weather Service in Tallahassee is predicting a beautiful weather week for southwest Georgia.
-Here is the detailed forecast: Today Sunny, with a high near 63.
-West northwest wind around 5 mph.
-Tonight Clear, […]
+The National Weather Service in Tallahassee is predicting a “spring-like” week in southwest Georgia.
+Here is the detailed forecast: Detailed Forecast Today Mostly sunny, with a high near 77.
+East southeast wind 10 to 15 […]

 Be the first to comment